Caesium sesquioxide

-Caesium sesquioxide is a chemical compound with the formula Cs2O3 or more accurately Cs4O6|auto=1.
+Caesium sesquioxide is a chemical compound with the formula Cs2O3 or more accurately Cs4O6.
 It is an oxide of caesium containing oxygen in different oxidation states.
 It consists of caesium cations Cs+, superoxide anions O2− and peroxide anions O2(2-).
 Caesium in this compound has an oxidation state of +1, while oxygen in superoxide has an oxidation state of −1/2 and oxygen in peroxide has an oxidation state of −1.
 This compound has a structural formula of (Cs+)4(O2−)2(O2(2-)).
 Compared to the other caesium oxides, this phase is less well studied, but has been long present in the literature.
-It can be created by thermal decomposition of caesium superoxide at 290 °C.